ma-thibaud/rails-templates/README.md

 # Rails Templates
-Jump start your Rails development with my personal templates
+Jump start your Rails development with my personal templates.

 ## Testing
 Get a Rails app ready to deploy with following testing tools:
 - RSpec
 - Factory Bot
+- Rubocop

 ```bash
 rails new \